What Is Double Oak Bourbon? A Complete Guide

 Price is always part of the conversation.
 Woodford Reserve Double Oaked retails around $60, a premium for its extra aging step, making it a solid choice for a special occasion.
 With Mary Dowling, the price reflects the double barrel process, the heritage, and the meticulous care in every batch.
 It’s an investment in a distinct tasting experience.
 When you buy a bottle, you’re connecting with the story of the Mother of Bourbon.
 For those who value both exceptional taste and a rich narrative, the value is clear.

-How to Best Enjoy Double Oak Bourbon
+The Best Ways to Drink Double Oak Bourbon

 One of the best things about a truly great bourbon is its versatility.
 A complex, double-oaked spirit has so much to offer, whether you’re a purist who sips it neat or a creative mixologist.
 The rich, layered flavors developed through its unique aging process make it a fantastic foundation for all kinds of drinks.
 The key is to find the preparation that you enjoy most.
 Here are a few of my favorite ways to savor every drop.

-Sipping Neat or On the Rocks
+Should You Drink It Neat or On the Rocks?

 To fully appreciate the craftsmanship behind a double oak bourbon, your first taste should be simple.
 Pouring it neat—with no ice or mixers—allows you to experience the full spectrum of aromas and flavors, from toasted marshmallow on the nose to that long, spicy finish.
 If you want to soften it just a bit, add a single, large ice cube.
 This will chill the spirit and slowly release water, which can open up new layers of flavor without over-diluting it.
 As many bourbon lovers will tell you, it’s a versatile spirit that shines on its own.
 When you explore our whiskeys, this is the perfect way to get acquainted with their unique character.